chrisminnick/ai-coding-activity/README.md

 In this part, you'll create a test plan and test your game.

 1. As a team, create a test plan for your trivia game.
-Use ChatGPT or Copilot to generate ideas for test plans.
+Use your AI tool to generate ideas for test plans.
    - Suggested prompt: `Create a test plan for this trivia game.`
 2. As a team, test your trivia game.
-Use ChatGPT or Copilot to generate ideas for test cases.
+Use your AI tool to generate ideas for test cases.
    - Suggested prompts:
      - `Test this trivia game.`
      - `Test this trivia game by playing it.`